Squirrel Girl: Fictional character biography

-New Avengers

-When Luke Cage and Jessica Jones seek a nanny for their daughter Danielle, they hire Squirrel Girl.
+When Luke Cage and Jessica Jones seek a nanny for their daughter Danielle Cage, they hire Squirrel Girl.
 It is also revealed that Doreen had a brief relationship with Wolverine (then a member of the New Avengers), which did not end happily.

-During the Spider-Island storyline, Danielle gains spider powers.
+During the Spider-Island storyline, Danielle briefly gains spider powers.

 During the Fear Itself storyline, Squirrel Girl runs to the mansion to pick up Danielle while New York is attacked by the Thule Society.
 Upon arriving on the mansion, she and Daredevil protect Danielle while fighting Thule Society soldiers.

 She later helps the New Avengers fight the Revengers, H.A.M.M.E.R., and the Dark Avengers.
 When Luke Cage and Jessica Jones leave the team, Squirrel Girl follows them as Danielle's nanny.

-She and Tippy Toe have since rejoined the team in the wake of the Secret Wars.
+She and Tippy-Toe have since rejoined the team in the wake of the Secret Wars.

-The Unbeatable Squirrel Girl

 Doreen begins her college career at Empire State University, majoring in computer science.
-Upon arriving, she ends up fighting Kraven the Hunter, who was lashing out at the local squirrels including Tippy Toe, whom he caught and was about to kill.
+Upon arriving, she ends up fighting Kraven the Hunter, who was lashing out at the local squirrels including Tippy-Toe, whom he caught and was about to kill.
 She stops him by informing him of the existence of sea monsters like Giganto and challenges him to hunt them.
 Later, she discovers that Galactus is heading to Earth to devour it, and she steals Iron Man's armor and heads to the Moon with Tippy-Toe.
 On their way, they defeat Whiplash, who had attacked Squirrel Girl, mistaking her for Iron Man.
 She and Tippy-Toe surprisingly befriend Galactus instead of fighting him, and afterwards tell him of a planet that could sustain him even better than the Earth.
 This planet is devoid of intelligent life but rich in nuts, which Galactus has developed a new liking for.
 He then sends the two back home, and he leaves the Earth to live another day.

 When she arrives back home, her roommate Nancy Whitehead tells her that she has figured out she is a superhero, but promises not to tell anyone, the two becoming good friends.
 Later, Squirrel Girl and other superheroes defeat Mysterion, who was attacking Liberty Island with an army of robot dinosaurs.
 Shortly thereafter, while attempting to stop Hippo from robbing a bank, she meets Chipmunk Hunk and Koi Boi, both of whom have the ability to speak to different animals.
 Nancy reveals their secret identities (Tomas Lara-Perez and Ken Shiga, respectively) to her, since she easily recognized them under their masks.
 They later encounter a monstrous Asgardian squirrel god, Ratatoskr, who had been causing mayhem on the city by trash-talking its citizens during their sleep, but is defeated with help from Loki and the current and former Thor.